If your employer offers a 401(k) plan, you may have wondered if it’s really where you want to put a portion of your

 While your annual return on your 401(k) may vary, the good news is that, as an investor, you have options about how you save for the future.
 The choices you make can be as aggressive or as conservative as you want, as you choose the investment mix that best suits your timeline and financial goals.

 If you want to supplement your retirement savings–or if you don’t have a 401(k)–you can open a traditional IRA or Roth IRA, or a brokerage account at SoFi.
 What’s more, with a SoFi Invest investment account, you’ll have complimentary access to financial advisors who can talk to you about diversifying your portfolio and maximizing the money you have to invest now and in the future.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.